i1tech/deploy-site/README.md

 GitHub Organization:
 ```

 Each deploy also creates a database backup.
-The backups are stored as `/var/dbbackup/${ENVIRON}-{TAG}.sql` using Drush.
+The backups are stored as `/var/dbbackup/${ENVIRON}-{TAG}.sql` using Drush by default.

 ## Server-side configuration